North and East Texas Counts

 Cedar Hill (TXCH)

 This circle includes Cedar Ridge Preserve, Cedar Hill State Park, Dogwood Canyon Audubon Center, Joe Pool Lake, and the cities of Cedar Hill, Duncanville, DeSoto, and Midlothian.
 Birders of all levels of expertise are welcome and needed.
 RSVP for a team assignment and details.
-Please contact Sheryll Baker at email@example.com.
+The count compiler is Sheryll Barker, email@example.com

 Dallas County (TXDA)

 Sponsored by Audubon Dallas.
 The Dallas count circle is centered at the intersection of Inwood Road and Cedar Springs, so it is an urban/suburban count.
 The weather tends to be cool and occasionally rainy.
-To join a group and for further details, contact Reba Collins by email at firstname.lastname@example.org or phone at 972-530-2412.
+To join a group and for further details, contact volunteer coordinator Reba Collins by email at firstname.lastname@example.org or phone at 972-530-2412.
 She has maps and zone leader names.
+Count compiler: Jim Peterson.

 Fort Worth (TXFW)